department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-new-vamc-system.md

 - [ ] Find the relevant menu and select edit menu
 - [ ] Ensure all menu links are nested in the proper place
 - [ ] Set some menu links to disabled
 - [ ] Consult [VAMC sitemap in sharepoint](https://dvagov.sharepoint.com/:x:/s/SitewideContract/EblgAS21OUtHloKK3a8ZvNIBHzV1S6uO2l4hj4dqYG0avQ?e=J8UVZh) for menu settings

-- [ ] Update CONTENT BUILD FILE with the menu
+### URL alias configuration [CMS helpdesk or Sitewide team]
+- [ ] Check that each page has the correct URL alias matching the [VAMC sitemap in sharepoint](https://dvagov.sharepoint.com/:x:/s/SitewideContract/EblgAS21OUtHloKK3a8ZvNIBHzV1S6uO2l4hj4dqYG0avQ?e=J8UVZh)
+- [ ] If pages dont have the correct URL Alias, change them from Auto to Manual and input the correct URL alias

 ### User set up [CMS helpdesk]
 - [ ] Create users if need / assign users to the appropriate section [link to KB article]